 \paragraph{Settings.} We use commonly used datasets in the past literature, and the details for data preprocessing can be found in Appendix \ref{appendix:datasets}.
 We calculate the KNN-Shapley score for a randomly selected data point in the dataset, and then repeat the computation of the KNN-Shapley score after we eliminate its nearest neighbor from the dataset.

-\paragraph{Additional Results.} The additional results for a variety of other datasets are shown in Figure \ref{fig:priv-leak-JW}.
-Similar to the observation in the maintext, we can see a significant difference in the KNN-Shapley score of the investigated data point depending on whether the nearest data point has been removed.
+\paragraph{Results.} The results for a variety of other datasets are shown in Figure \ref{fig:priv-leak-JW}.
+We can see a significant difference in the KNN-Shapley score of the investigated data point depending on whether the nearest data point has been removed.
 We remark that how the data value change (increases or decreases) when the nearest data point is excluded depends on the label of the nearest data point as well as the validation data being used.

 For completeness, we also plot the same figures but for the older version of KNN-Shapley from \cite{jia2019efficient}, which shows similar results.